Z3R003/Discord.Bot/README.md

 # 🚀Discord.Bot🚀
-Discord.Bot is a tool f!
+Discord.Bot is a discord tool that generates, deletes or joins bots for you in few seconds!
 Enjoy and do not forget to give it a star. https://discord.gg/jfCpNdxKk
 ## 📹 Preview
 ![preview](Preview.PNG)
 ## 🔥 Features